-4.1.
+5.1.
 Petrographic investigation

 Petrographic investigation of the studied thin sections illustrates that the studied samples are mainly quartz arenite depending on rock framework and digenetic processes.
-It composed of quartz grains cemented by silica.
+It is composed of quartz grains cemented by silica.
 Quartz grains are coarse to medium sand size, subrounded to subangular, moderately sorted.
 Silica cement is represented by intergranular microcrystalline silica in addition to silica overgrowth.
 Diagenetic processes are dominated by cementation and compaction.
 The former is evidenced by silica.
 The latter process is evidenced by grain contact which represented by straight and rare suture contact and convex - concave contact, they are the main porosity-reducing factors(Figure 4A).While the dissolution process caused oversized porosity and led to increasing of porosity (Figure 4B).
-The source rock is igneous rock, it has medium porosity with medium permeability.
-The Abu Hasswa rock samples are slightly heterogeneous, digenetic processes could affect the pore throat radius.
+The origin of this rock is igneous rock; it has medium porosity with medium permeability.
+The Abu Hasswa rock samples are slightly heterogeneous, diagenetic processes could affect the pore throat radius.

-4.2.
+5.2.
 Permeability – Porosity relationship

-The range of values of the porosity, the permeability, the predicted permeability and the flow zone indicator values for all samples collected from all formations (Fms) from Abu Hasswa section are as in Table (2A). while the range of values of the porosity, the permeability, the predicted permeability and the flow zone indicator values for the samples collected from each formation (Fm) (Araba, Naqus, Abu Durba, Ahemir,Qiseib,and the Malha formations) at Abu Hasswa section are as in Table (2B).
+The range of values of the porosity, the permeability, the predicted permeability and the flow zone indicator values for all samples collected from all formations (Fms) from Abu Hasswa section are as in Table (2A). while the range of values of the porosity, the permeability, the predicted permeability and the flow zone indicator values for the samples collected from each formation (Fm) (Araba, Abu Durba, Ahemir, and the Malha formations) at Abu Hasswa section are as in Table (2B).
 Ahemir Formation has the highest value of porosity, the highest value of permeability, the highest value of predicted permeability, and the highest value for Formation Zone Indicator.

 The relationship between permeability and porosity is characterized by a fair coefficient of correlation (R2 = 0.4567).
 The measured permeability of the studied samples is affected mainly by the pore throat radius and digenetic factors.
-The low correlation between porosity and permeability is usually happened because we treat the all studied sandstone formations as one single population (El Sayed, and El Sayed, (2019)).
+The low correlation between porosity and permeability is usually happened because we treat the all studied sandstone formations as one single population (El Sayed, and El Sayed, 2019).

-Figure 5 shows the relationship between permeability and porosity of all samples obtained fromtheAbu-Hasswa section.
-It exhibits a very weak positive trend which needs mathematical processing to pick similar reservoir litho-types in one single sample population.
+Figure 5 shows the relationship between permeability and porosity of all samples obtained from the Abu Hasswa section.
+It exhibits a very weak positive trend which needs mathematical processing to pick similar reservoir lithotypes in one single sample population.
 The hydraulic flow unit (HFU) concept is applied for the studied samples to discriminate the different hydraulic flow units, evaluate rock quality and quantifying the heterogeneity of the reservoir.
-The number of (HFU) is controlled by the random errors in the measurement of both porosity and permeability data.
+The number of HFUs is controlled by the random errors in the measurement of both porosity and permeability data.
 The magnitude of the random errors can be estimated by calculating the root-mean-square of the difference between the actual and predicted values of permeability for each HFU discrimination.

 Figure 6 shows the estimation of root-mean-square (RMS) error of permeability prediction values of 1, 2, 3, 4, 5, and 6 HFUs, where the difference between the RMS error of HFU 5 and 6 is very small which indicates the exact number of HFU for the studied Nubia sandstone samples.